Connect With Us

 Shopping and Comparing FHA Lender Fees

-Different lender companies charge varying fees for FHA loans.
+Here’s a secret: different lenders charge wildly different fees.
 Origination fees, processing charges, and underwriting costs can vary significantly between companies.
-Some lender offers include credits that reduce your closing costs in exchange for higher interest rates on your mortgage loan.
+Some lenders offer credits that reduce your closing costs in exchange for higher interest rates.
 Shopping with multiple companies helps you find the best combination of rate and fees.

-Your loan estimate makes it easy to compare offers from different lender companies.
-The document breaks down all charges and shows your estimated monthly payment.
-Pay attention to the annual percentage rate, which reflects both your interest rate and closing costs, as they can significantly impact your monthly mortgage payment.
-This figure helps you compare the actual cost of different loan offers.
+Your loan estimate makes it easy to compare offers.
+This document breaks down all charges and shows your estimated monthly payment.
+Pay attention to the annual percentage rate (APR), which reflects both your interest rate and closing costs.
+The FHA refinance closing costs follow similar patterns, so even if you’re refinancing, these same shopping rules apply.

-Some lender companies advertise no-closing-cost loans, but these typically mean higher interest rates.
-The fees get built into your rate rather than paid upfront.
-This arrangement may be suitable if you plan to move or refinance within a few years.
-However, you'll pay more over time if you keep the loan for an extended period.
+Some companies advertise no-closing-cost loans.
+But that usually means higher interest rates, with the fees built into your rate rather than paid upfront.
+This might work if you plan to move or refinance within a few years, but you’ll pay more over time if you keep the loan long-term.
+Always ask for a side-by-side comparison.

 Ways to Reduce Your FHA Closing Costs

-Several strategies can help lower your FHA closing costs.
-Asking the seller to pay some closing costs is one popular option.
+Worried about the bill?
+You have several solid options to lower your costs.
+Asking the seller to pay some closing costs is very popular.
 Sellers can contribute up to 6 percent of the sale price toward your closing costs.
-This assistance helps home buyers who have limited cash but good credit and income to secure a mortgage loan.
+This helps a ton when you have limited cash but good credit and income.

 Gift funds from family members can also cover closing costs.
 FHA guidelines allow gift money for down payments and closing expenses.
-The gift giver must provide a letter stating that the money does not need to be repaid.
-This option helps first-time homebuyers who have family support.
+The gift giver just needs to provide a letter stating that the money does not need to be repaid.
+This is one of the most flexible features of FHA loans.

 Lender credits are another way to reduce upfront costs.
-Your lender might offer credits in exchange for accepting a slightly higher interest rate.
-This trade-off works well if you don't plan to keep the loan for many years.
-Calculate the long-term cost to see if this option makes financial sense.
+Your lender might offer credits in exchange for a slightly higher interest rate.
+This trade-off works well if you don’t plan to keep the loan for many years.
+And yes - you can even ask directly: can you finance closing costs FHA?
+The answer is sometimes yes, which we’ll cover next.

 • Use gift funds from family members for closing expenses